 Peru.
-Peru has also raised accreditation standards, but its experience to date is a reminder that this route can be a long-term process, especially in countries where comprehensive tertiary education accreditation systems are being developed for the first time.
+Peru is also pursuing a policy of higher accreditation standards for teacher education programs, but its experience is a reminder that this route can be a long-term process, especially in countries where comprehensive tertiary education accreditation systems are being developed for the first time.